 Remember, Johnson & Johnson Baby Powder is made with talcum powder, an ingredient that comes from the mineral talc.
 This mineral and another mineral, asbestos, can mix together.
 Talc isn’t dangerous on its own, but asbestos causes cancer.
 Any contamination poses a risk to users of Johnson & Johnson Baby Powder, and since asbestos is so tiny and can go undetected in talcum powder, there’s little to no way of knowing if it’s in a product.

 Johnson & Johnson should be held accountable for your cancer diagnosis if you used their talcum powder brands.
 Many victims have done just that, resulting in massive verdicts.
-One was $750 million, and another was $26.4 million.
+One was $750 million (later reduced to around $220 million and then thrown out by an appeals court) and another was $26.4 million.
 Those are just a few examples.

 The one negative to verdicts is the length of time it takes for payment to reach victims.
 Aside from the long, drawn-out legal process, there’s also appeals.
 Johnson & Johnson appeals verdicts against the company all the time, which delays victims receiving the compensation they deserve.